shiftrightonce/fama/README.md

  #[fama::async_trait]
  impl busybody::Injectable for NewUser {
   async fn inject(c: &busybody::ServiceContainer) -> Self {
-     // get the instace of the type in the current scope or
+     // get the instance of the type in the current scope or
      // create a new instance
      c.proxy_value().unwrap_or_else(|| Self::default())
   }